SeanShubin/condorcet-specification/README.md

   - No information from individual polling places will be transmitted until after polls close
   - The voting machines at each district will transmit all ballot information, including which ballot ids correspond to which selections, to the centralized voting system
   - Once all polling places have reported, the centralized voting system will consolidate all of this information into a single document, and cryptographically sign it
-  - PUBLIC: Publish a single, cryptographically signed, document, organized by jurisdiction, with ballot ids and corresponding selections, along with a list of names of voters that were eligible to vote, whether they voted or not
+  - FOR-PUBLIC: Publish a single, cryptographically signed, document, organized by jurisdiction, with ballot ids and corresponding selections, along with a list of names of voters that were eligible to vote, whether they voted or not
 - Vote certification
   - At this point, anyone in the world can tally what the results would be if every vote was legal, and voters can verify their vote was cast correctly
   - Now it is up to auditors to investigate any signs of fraud